R v Jessup 2022 BCSC 2058

 At the hearing, the Crown essentially conceded that notice should be given, so the hearing focused on the remedy, something that we addressed.
 TLABC’s submissions dealt squarely with the issue before the Court-namely that the only remedy for a breach of procedural fairness or the appearance of unfairness is a fresh sentencing analysis.

-Executive of the International Bar Association Human Rights Committee, War Crimes Committee
+Executive of the International Bar Association War Crimes and Human Rights Committee

 Elsa is currently involved with a broader IBA capacity building initiative in Ukraine regarding the adjudication of alleged war crimes, reviewing confidentially particular decisions with a view for identifying issues concerning compliance with international best standards.

-She recently sat on the IBA Human Rights Law Committee Panle on Fair trial rights and the prosecution of alleged atrocities in Ukraine.
+She recently sat on the IBA Human Rights Law Committee Panel on Fair trial rights and the prosecution of alleged atrocities in Ukraine.

 High-Level Panel of Legal Experts on Media Freedom